aMMokschaf/csvGeom/README.md

 ```

 ## Context
 The first version of this script was produced during @lsteinmann-s work for the [Miletus Excavation](https://www.miletgrabung.uni-hamburg.de/) in the course of the DFG/ANR-funded project ["Life Forms in the Megapolis: Miletus in the Longue Durée"](https://www.kulturwissenschaften.uni-hamburg.de/ka/forschung/lebensformen-megapolis.html).
-This tool has since been developed by @lsteinmann and @msingr.
+This tool has since been significantly updated and developed by @lsteinmann and @msingr.